MakotoUwu/challenge-data-analysis/README.md

 <a name="description"></a>
 ## Description

-This project provides ImmoEliza with key insights to enhance its position in Belgium's real estate market.
-Using advanced data analytics tools, we clean, analyze and interpret real estate data, identifying price determinants and the market's most and least expensive areas.
-The results, presented in a user-friendly format, support strategic decision-making for the company.
+This repository houses the project for ImmoEliza's data challenge.
+It focuses on analyzing and predicting property prices in Belgium using a comprehensive real estate dataset.
+The project utilizes Python libraries for data cleaning, analysis, visualization, and modeling.
+Additionally, it includes a FastAPI-based API, dockerized for easy deployment, serving property price predictions. 🏠

 In my opinion the most important variables are:
 - Living area: This is the total living area of the property in square meters.
 It seems obvious that this would have a strong influence on the price, as larger properties tend to be more expensive than smaller ones.
 This variable also has a high correlation with price in the dataset.